Meet the F1B Goldendoodle

 When a Poodle is crossed with a Golden Retriever, the Goldendoodle puppy is 50% Poodle and 50% Golden Retriever.
 This is called an F1 Goldendoodle.

-So an F1Goldendoodle is a first-generation cross between a purebred Poodle and a purebred Golden Retriever.
-Since a picture is worth a thousand words, please check out our diagram below that visually explains the concept of the F1 Goldendoodle…
+The F1Goldendoodle is a first-generation cross between a purebred Poodle and a purebred Golden Retriever.
+Since a picture is worth a thousand words, please check out our diagram…

 What is an F1B Goldendoodle?

-Just like in a family, some children will carry more dominant traits of one parent or even a grandparent.
+However, just like in a family, some offspring may carry more dominant traits of one parent or even a grandparent.
 In the case of appearance, some Goldendoodles will have a more “Poodley” look, some more “Retrievery,” and still others somewhere in between.
 Basically, a Goldendoodle could get any combination of the parent characteristics.

-In my opinion, that’s part of the fun and adventure of having a Goldendoodle as part of your family pack.
+In my opinion, that’s part of the fun of having a Goldendoodle as part of your family pack.

 The graphic below visually explains the F1B Goldendoodle…